April 17, 2018

 Intro and history

 The story of Marketing Cloud, and how Salesforce enhanced its sales and service areas by acquiring Exact Target’s unique suite in 2013, is well known.
-Today, Salesforce Marketing Cloud (MC) allows marketers to reach customers in the best way with the right message by means of seven core products:
+Today, customized Salesforce Marketing Cloud (MC) based solutions allow marketers to reach customers in the best way with the right message by means of seven core products:

 - Journey Builder, Cross channel consumer engagement.

 - Email Studio, Email marketing platform.